drasgo/VENN/README.md

 # ViCreNN
 Visual Creation tool for Neural Network development training and deployment

+To use this project you have to install:

+- PyQT5
+- (Optional) TensorFlow
+- (Optional) PyTorch

 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.